open-life-science/resident-fellowship-patricia/associate-director-journal.md

 ### What did you struggle with?

-* Turns out the office is onworkable once temperatures are beyond a certain point.
+* Turns out the office is unworkable once temperatures are beyond a certain point.
 Needed to move elsewhere for parts of the work.
 * Low enery combined with an intense day.
 * Definitely again too much to actually fit in my working hours.